 When subtracting L from P, the dissipative LEAK component in the OXPHOS state may be overestimated.
-This can be avoided by measurement of LEAK respiration in a state when the protonmotive force, $\Delta p{\rm mt}$, is adjusted to the slightly lower value maintained in the
+This can be avoided by measurement of LEAK respiration in a state when the protonmotive force, Δp{mt} , is titrated, e.g. by an ETS inhibitor, to the slightly lower value maintained in the OXPHOS state.

-OXPHOS state.
 Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al. 1993).
-In general, it is inappropriate to use the term ATP production for the difference of oxygen consumption measured in states P and L. The difference P-L is the upper limit of the part of OXPHOS capacity which is free (corrected for LEAK respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichoimetry, $\approx P = P$ -L (Fig. 6).
+In general, it is inappropriate to use the term ATP production for the difference of oxygen consumption measured in states P and L. The difference P-L is the upper limit of the part of OXPHOS capacity, which is free (corrected for LEAK respiration) and is fully coupled to phosphorylation with a maximum mechanistic stoichiometry, $\approx P = P$ -L (Fig. 6).